tiffany-wuuu/tiffany-wuuu-github.io/content/authors/admin/_index.md

     - course: PhD in Education (Educational Policy and Social Context)
       institution: University of California, Irvine
       year: 2025
-    - course: MA in Education (Educational Policy and Social Context)
+    - course: MA in Education
       institution: University of California, Irvine
       year: 2023
     - course: MSc in Child Development and Education